Provides UI and functionality to publish files to Shotgun.

 Related Apps and Documents

+This document describes functionality only available if you have taken control over a Toolkit configuration.
+Please refer to the Shotgun Integrations User Guide for details.
 A Shotgun Snapshot is a quick incremental backup that let's you version and manage increments of your work without sharing it with anyone else.
 Take a Snapshot, add a description and a thumbnail, and you create a point in time to which you can always go back to at a later point and restore.
 This is useful if you are making big changes and want to make sure you have a backup of previous versions of your scene.

+This document describes functionality only available if you have taken control over a Toolkit configuration.
+Please refer to the Shotgun Integrations User Guide for details.
 This application forms the basis for file management in the Shotgun Pipeline Toolkit.
 It lets you jump around quickly between your various Shotgun entities and gets you started working quickly.
 No path needs to be specified as the application manages that behind the scenes.
 The application helps you manage your working files inside a Work Area and makes it easy to share your work with others.

+This document describes functionality only available if you have taken control over a Toolkit configuration.
+Please refer to the Shotgun Integrations User Guide for details.
 This app contains a custom Write Node gizmo for Nuke, abstracting away the file system paths from the user, allowing them to focus on just naming the particular output.
 Shotgun takes care of the rest!
 This app is typically used in conjunction with the Publish app and if you install the publish app for nuke, you most likely want to install this one too!

 Publishing Alembic from Maya